zer0isdoing/Voron_Mods/Voron_Trident/Mods/CAN_Bus_Board/README.md

 [mcu th]
 canbus_uuid=<YOUR BOARD'S DEVICE ID>
 ```
 8. As a last step, you need to redefine PIN numbers of devices which are connected to your CAN Bus board.
 Like hotend heater, hotend thermistor, cooling fan, hot end fan,...
-For this definition, to reference the PIN on the CAN Bus board you need to add the name of your CAN Bus board which is already define by you(In my case 'th').
+For this definition, to reference the PIN on the CAN Bus board you need to add the name of your CAN Bus board which is already defined by you(In my case 'th').
 Example PIN definition:
 ```
 th: PA1